CNA-Tech/PKS-Ninja/LabGuides/PKSBackupVelero-PV3774/readme.md

 <br/>

-4.9 For a backup with PV a restic folder will be created in addition.
+4.7 Because we are perfoming a backup with a persistent volume (for the `mysql-0` pod) a `restic` folder will also be created in Minio UI:

 <Details><Summary>Screenshot 4.9</Summary>
 <img src="Images/miniobackupwithpv.png">